The Fox Sisters

 Mrs. Fox continued her line of questioning.
 She demanded that the ghost count to ten and ten raps followed.
 She then asked about how many children she had given birth to and how many were still alive, the proper numbers of raps came back, seven and six respectively.
 Mrs. Fox asked how old each of her children were and their ages were rapped out appropriately.
 Later that night, she asked if the spirit was injured and if so, make two raps and two raps resounded.

 Through a continuing series of raps, a portrait of what was causing the disturbance began to emerge.
 A previous tenant murdered and relieved a thirty-one-year old male door-to-door peddler of five hundred dollars.
 The resident buried the peddler under the Fox household.
 Later on, residents would vaguely recall a peddler that came through.
-David would eventually dig under the home and purportedly found bones, strands of hand and human teeth.
+The sisters’ eldest brother, David, eventually dug under the home and purportedly found bones, strands of hand and human teeth.
 These bones, and the Fox cottage, were moved to Lily Dale, New York, the home of the oldest spiritualist encampment in the United States.

 Their Reputation Grew Beyond Hydesville